 HL: The biggest factor that led us to host our website via Scholastica was the relative affordability, both time and monetary, compared to building a website from the ground up.
 We also needed an option that would be relatively intuitive to update for future editors who might not have a background in building or maintaining a website.

 So far our experience using Scholastica has been great.
 Uploading new issues and articles is very straightforward, and the website immediately looks professional and places an emphasis on our articles.
 The Scholastica team has also been great to work with, and I’m sure increased functionality in the future will make the experience of hosting a website with Scholastica even better.

-How do you anticipate using Scholastica for website hosting and typesetting will impact your online presence and engagement?
+How do you anticipate using Scholastica for website hosting and production will impact your online presence and engagement?

 HL: The main goal of using Scholastica to host our website is to try to ensure that readers can find our published content more easily.
 It also did not escape us that many of the top law journals now use HTML typesetting, and we hope that adopting this service via Scholastica will make our articles easier to find when readers run internet searches, which should incidentally increase traffic to our website and citations to our articles.

 HL: Our main focus remains on publishing a high-quality and respected print publication.
 One current project is to try to get our entire archive onto our website.
 Finally, we plan to focus further on developing more practical and accessible pieces and other content for our online companion publication, Houston Law Review: Off the Record.